SzachMatH/SzachMatH.github.io/_tabs/about.md

 # Welcome to my blog!

 My name is Bartosz Szachniewicz.
-I am a bachellor of mathematics and am currently studying Computer science at University of Wroclaw.
+I am a bachellor of mathematics and am currently studying computer science at University of Wroclaw.

 ## What will this blog be about?